rifkikesepara/toyota32bitproject/README.md

 If you want to use your own backend server for this application there is a json file called **api.json** you can change the url value whatever your server uses.
 After changing the api url app will adapt immediately.

-## Custom Hooks

-### \*useGetData

-This hook is used for fetching data from an api at certain time intervals.
-With using this hook you can manuplate the data that you fetched from the api, with passing a function in it.
-You can change the fetching time so data will be fetched slower or faster by whatever time you changed.
-Returns the fetched data.

-    useGetData(url: string, timeout: number, then: function)

----

-### \*useGetDataOnce

-This hook is used for fetching data for once depending on the value that you give the hook.
-With using this hook you can manuplate the data that you fetched from the api, with passing a function in it.
-You can change the dependency value so that data will be fetched one more time.
-Return the fetched data.

-    useGetDataOnce(url: string, dependency: any, then: function)

----

-### \*useAlert

-This hook gives you the ability to access the alert component's context so that you can manipulate variables of alert such as messeage type **(success, error)** , alert message, alert duration and the thing that you want to do after alert is finished

-    const{setAlert} = useAlert();
-    setAlert(message: string, type: string, duration: number, onFinish: function);

 ## Available Scripts

 In the project directory, you can run: